 Homemade Tartar Sauce

-The variety of ways to prepare this thick sweet-and-sour dressing allows for experimentation and the selection of the most suitable recipe.
-However, when making Tartar sauce at home, it is advisable to start with the classic version.
+The variety of ways to prepare this thick sweet-and-sour sauce allows for experimentation and choosing the most suitable recipe.
+However, when making Tartare sauce at home, it is advisable to start from the classic version.

-Although the name of the sauce suggests that it is a Tatar dish, and the use of pickled cucumbers is often characteristic of the mentioned cuisine, Tartar sauce is actually a typically French invention.
+Although the name suggests this is a Tatar dish, and the use of pickled cucumbers is indeed common in that cuisine, tartar sauce is actually a typically French invention.
 Another proof of this is that the base of the sauce is the well-known mayonnaise.

-Of course, mayonnaise is sold in every settlement.
-But for Tartar to be truly homemade, it is better to prepare the base for it yourself.
+Of course, mayonnaise is sold everywhere.
+But to make the tartar truly homemade, it is better to prepare the base for it yourself.

 Ingredients